 Abuse Definition Includes Some of the key indicators It is important to be aware that there may be many other reasons for any of these indicators in any given situation.
 Institutional The mistreatment or abuse of an adult by a regime or individuals within an institution.
-It can occur through repeated acts of poor or inadequate care and neglect, or poor professional practice or ill- treatment.
-The church as an institution is not exempt from perpetrating institutional abuse. safeguard people from emotional or even physical harm and neglect; Having fixed rules and routines by which people are controlled; People prevented from doing Being routinely referred to in a condescending fashion; Disrespectful language and attitudes; Being spoken to or treated like a child; A person's privacy and dignity is routinely compromised; Failure to recognise the individuality of people and applying a 'one size fits all' approach to support; No evidence of support services care plans that focus on the individual's needs; Premises that are regularly understaffed;
+It can occur through repeated acts of poor or inadequate care and neglect, or poor professional practice or ill-treatment.
+The church as an institution is not exempt from perpetrating institutional abuse. safeguard people from emotional or even physical harm and neglect; Having fixed rules and routines Being routinely referred to in a condescending fashion; Disrespectful language and attitudes; Being spoken to or treated like a child; A person's privacy and dignity is routinely compromised; Failure to recognise the individuality of people and applying a 'one size fits all' approach to support; No evidence of support services care plans that focus on the individual's needs; Premises that are regularly understaffed;